Skip to Main Content

 Extensive Treaty Network

-Proven track record managing South Africa's co-production treaties with Canada, France, Germany, Italy, Ireland, UK, Australia, and Netherlands, with NFVF administering co-production applications and qualifying projects receiving up to 25% rebate.
+Proven track record managing South Africa's co-production treaties with Canada, France, Germany, Italy, Ireland, UK, Australia, and Netherlands, with NFVF administering co-production applications and qualifying projects receiving up to 25% rebates.

 On Location